• Skip to primary navigation

 Ingredients

-• Flour - This is the bulk of the shortbread, but is also in the filling to help set the bars.
+• Flour - Although this is the main ingredient for the shortbread, it is also in the filling to help set the bars to give it the signature creamy texture.
 You can use almost any type of flour in this recipe, but I recommend not using cake flour as it is too tender to hold up to the heavy lemon filling.

-• Salt - Salt brings out and enhances the flavors of everything else.
+• Salt - Salt brings out and enhances the flavors of everything else, while also keeping the treat from being overly sweet.

 • Lemon - The main star of the bar.
 It brings an unmistakable bright, tart flavor that we all love.
-I used pink lemons, but any lemon works in this bar.
+I used pink and Meyer lemons, but any lemon works in this bar.
+I recommend sticking to fresh lemon juice.
+Add in freshly grated lemon zest to amp up the lemon flavor.
 You can also substitute it with limes or grapefruit for other fun citrusy twists.

-• Eggs - We use the eggs to set and bind the filling of the bars.
+• Eggs - We use the eggs to set and bind the filling of the bars to keep them just firm enough to stay together when you cut them.

 finished baked crust